buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_TubeBundleBaseQuantities.md

 # Qto_TubeBundleBaseQuantities

-Base quantities that are common to the definition of all types of tube bundles.
+Base quantities that are common to the definition of all types of tube bundles.<!-- end of definition -->

 ## Comments